What is revealed to you from your Lord is the truth:

 I also said: For example, let’s say you come to my house in order to ask for my help, but you realize that I am not there.
 Then, my son tells you: My mother and I are one, how can I help you?
 God is the ideal.
 God and Christ have the same goal (for all people to enter the Heavens), but they do not have the same entity.

 He said: The Trinity’s proof says that God is in eternity and before He creates the universe, he had attributes.
 If he was only one, and not three in one, His attributes would be disrupted.
 So, he had to be three in one in order to be merciful, give sustenance, and interact through the three who are within Him.

 I interjected, because his comment angered me: I, for example, have the trait of being “a very good speaker”.
 Therefore, when I decide to be silent and not to speak now, does this trait break inside me?

 Someone said: You are not only a good speaker, but also endowed with the ability of intuitive replying.
 He went on saying: Who is Muhammad?

 I said: He is a descendant of Ismail.

 He said: But Ismail is not a legitimate son of Abraham.

 I asked: Who said so?

 “So, after Abram had been living in Canaan ten years, Sarai his wife took her Egyptian slave Hagar and gave her to her husband to be his wife.”
 Genesis 16:3

 This passage in the Old Testament indicates that Hagar was a legitimate wife of Abraham.
-And the word Ismail means “God hears”, for God responded to Abraham’s supplications to be blessed by a son.
-God chose this name for Ismail, nor was it ever mentioned in the Old Testament that Ismail was an illegitimate son.
+The word Ismail means “God hears”, for God responded to Abraham’s supplications to be blessed by a son.
+God chose this name for Ismail.
+It was never mentioned in the Old Testament that Ismail was an illegitimate son.